Degree of Comparison of Adjectives and Adverbs: Rules & Examples | Belekar Sir’s Academy

 Irregular Comparative and Superlative Adjectives

-Some adjectives and adverbs don’t follow regular patterns:
+Some adjectives and adverbs don’t follow regular patterns and must be memorized:

 Using Comparative Adjectives